How Generative AI Can Help Companies Elevate Employer Branding for Retention

 3. Enhanced onboarding

 One way to do that is with your very own GPT.
 OpenAI now allows users to create custom GPT agents.
 By feeding it knowledge during configuration – like onboarding and training documents – you can give your own GPT additional context to reference.
 New employees can then ask questions to the GPT to their heart’s content, and the GPT can provide answers based on those very documents!
 Or, you can implement other AI-based learning tools, like Sana Labs, mentioned above.
-French B2B business Ankorstore used to struggle with getting its 350 employees to complete their onboarding program.
-After working with Sana, completion rates are 100%.
+Swedish solar power business Svea Solar was struggling to keep onboarding on pace with their rising headcount.
+After working with Sana, completion rates are 100%, even as Svea Solar has grown to 1200 employees.

 Whether you use ChatGPT or another AI learning tool, these platforms streamline the entire onboarding process, delivering organized and digestible resources that accelerate integration.